 As a responsible university, we constantly keep an eye on developments - whether in the economic, political or current health sector.
 We are also interested in responsible and considerate cooperation on campus and beyond.

 Therefore, we would like to provide you with information about the coronavirus (COVID-19) and ask you to use the contacts below to find out more about the virus and any necessary behaviour.

-The university buildings are closed to external students until further notice.
+The university buildings are closed to external persons until further notice.

 Lecturers, students and staff members have access with their HdMCard.

 Please note the changed opening hours and regulations of the university.

 - The library has differing opening hours.
 All further information can be found here: Website of the library

 - Employees and professors of the university can be reached as usual by telephone and e-mail.

 - You can find the current appointment calendar here: Calendar of Events (in German)

 - The updated schedule for the summer semester 2022 can be found here: Schedule